think-ke/GovBot-Prototype/README.md

 GovStack is an intelligent document management and citizen assistance system designed to handle government-related documents with secure storage, retrieval, and processing capabilities.
 The system is specifically tailored to support eCitizen services in Kenya through AI-powered information retrieval and assistance.

+Quick link: See the full documentation index at ./docs/README.md

 ## Features

 ### Core Features